macchiati/unicode-reports/README.md

 This is a work area for edcom.
 Note that the actual reports are located at: <https://www.unicode.org/reports/>

 Browsing within this repo you can see the source HTML files for the various reports.
-Use the following links to view one of these HTML files as a Web page.
-(These show the pages in this repo, not the live pages on <https://www.unicode.org>.)
+To view one of the HTML files from this repo as a Web page, go to <https://unicode-org.github.io/unicode-reports/> and browse from there.

+Note; while viewing this page on githum.com, ignore the raw html / script below.
+(It's used to generate the browseable view on unicode-org.github.io.)

 ### Direct Links to HTML Views of the Head for the Reports in the Repository

 <ul id='reports'>
     <i>(list of reports here)</i>
 </ul>

-This repository is browseable at: <https://unicode-org.github.io/unicode-reports/>

 <script
   src="https://code.jquery.com/jquery-3.5.1.min.js"